Skip to main content

 Passkey Portability and Vendor Lock-In

-Moving passkeys between password managers is currently difficult or impossible for most workflows.
-Unlike passwords — which can be exported as a CSV — passkeys are cryptographically bound to the platform that created them, and no standardized export format yet exists in production.
+Moving passkeys between password managers is currently difficult for most workflows.
+Unlike passwords — which can be exported as a CSV — passkeys are cryptographically bound to the platform that created them.

 Bottom line: If you adopt passkeys broadly across your organization, you are making a long-term commitment to your password manager of choice.
+CXP is moving in the right direction, but reliable cross-platform passkey migration is not yet production-ready.
 Choose deliberately.
 See our Passkeys for Small Business guide for a full implementation walkthrough.

 Hardware Security Keys